 On the Sunday night, the day after the barbecue, I forgot to set my alarm clock.
 I stirred briefly when Mike’s alarm went off, but then I rolled over and went straight back to sleep.
 I didn’t even hear him leave for work.
 When I finally woke, it was half an hour after I normally rise.

 The mini-buses were already leaving as I approached Harbottle.
-One of the buses was well over the white line as he came around the bend towards me and I was forced to swerve.
+One of the buses was well over into the wrong side of the road as he came around the bend towards me, and I was forced to swerve.
 I heard the scrape of rubber against stone as I scuffed the kerb at the entrance to the castle car park.
 Fortunately, that was the only noise.
 I obviously hadn’t damaged the wheel trim, but my shriek had alarmed the kids.
 I arrived at the school even more anxious but without any further mishaps.

 Annie was very clingy and rather weepy when I lifted her from her car seat.
 My anxiety over our lateness and my nerves over the near miss had rubbed off on her.
 I had to carry her, while also chivvying a still yawning Henry into school.
-He was quite happy to go, but very lethargic.
-Fortunately, Henry was looking forward to seeing James and he perked up the moment we saw James’s dad.
-He was already hurrying from the school gate when I arrived.
+He was quite happy to go, but like the rest of us, very lethargic.
+Fortunately, he was looking forward to seeing James and he perked up the moment we saw James’s dad.
+Harry was already hurrying from the school gate when I arrived.
 He looked very smart in his shirt, tie and black trench coat.

 ‘Where’s James?’
 Henry asked.